Posted on

 The debate of ceramic vs. stainless steel cookware boils down to coated vs. uncoated pans.
 Each has its own benefits and limitations:

 Ceramic cookware is great for fast, non-stick cooking on stovetops.
 PFAS-free, it’s ideal for low-oil, low-heat dishes like eggs or fish without risking harmful fumes.
-However, it’s limited for nearly everything else.
+However, it’s limited for nearly everything else, and safety can vary by brand.

-Stainless steel is more durable and versatile.
+Stainless steel is more durable, versatile, and reliably safe.
 It handles everything from sticky eggs to high-heat searing, deglazing, and oven braising.
-But it takes practice to prevent food from sticking.
+But it takes practice to prevent food from sticking, and it can leach nickel into some foods.

 The best choice depends on your cooking style, habits, and priorities.
 Do you value convenience, durability, or safety?
 That’s where this guide comes in…

-After using both for years, I compared them in terms of performance, ease of use, value, health/ safety, and more.
-You’ll also find tips on proper use and maintenance (like preventing sticking with stainless steel), the ideal cookware combo, and the five brands we trust most.
+After using both for years, I compared them on performance, ease of use, value, health/ safety, and more.
+You’ll also find tips on proper use and maintenance (like preventing sticking with stainless steel), the ideal cookware combo (and why having both is key), and the five brands we trust most.

 Let’s get started!
 Use “On this page” below to jump around.